Karolína Plíšková: 2021: Wimbledon final, fifth consecutive WTA Finals, back to top 3

-2022: Hiatus due to injury, major quarterfinal, out of top 30
+2022: Hiatus after injury, Major quarterfinal, out of top 30

 Plíšková was forced to withdraw from all events held during the Australian swing, after sustaining a hand injury during training.
 This marked the first time that Plíšková did not appear in a major main draw since the 2012 US Open, when she failed to qualify.

 Plíšková lost her first two matches of the season, at Indian Wells to Danka Kovinić and at Miami to Anna Kalinskaya, before winning her first match at Charleston to Katarina Zavatska; she would lose her second-round match to Ekaterina Alexandrova.
 Defeating compatriot Petra Kvitová at Stuttgart, she would lose her next two matches, to Liudmila Samsonova, and to Marie Bouzková at Madrid.
 Pliskova then returned to Rome where she had been in the final for three consecutive years.
 She lost in the first round to Jil Teichmann.
 At the French open, she lost to French wildcard ranked 227th Léolia Jeanjean, in the second round.

 In Berlin, she defeated Kaia Kanepi and Bianca Andreescu before losing to Coco Gauff in the quarterfinals.
 Then, she was defeated by Katie Boulter in Eastbourne second round.
 At Wimbledon, she lost to Boulter again in the second round.

 Plíšková started the 2022 North American hardcourt swing in San Jose.
 She finally defeated Boulter in the first round, before falling to Amanda Anisimova in the second round.
 Plíšková regained her form at Toronto.
 She reached the semifinals cruising by Krejčíková, Anisimova, Maria Sakkari and Zheng Qinwen where she lost to Haddad Maia, in straight sets.
 This was followed by a second round exit to Elise Mertens in Cincinnati.

 Seeded 22nd at the US Open, she reached the fourth round defeating Magda Linette, Marie Bouzková and Belinda Bencic.
 She reached the quarterfinals, defeating Victoria Azarenka, where she hit 53 winners and 36 errors compared to Azarenka's 46 winners and 39 errors, before losing to Aryna Sabalenka.

 In Tokyo, she lost in the second round to Petra Martić, in straight sets.

-She finished the year ranked No. 32 her lowest year-end ranking since 2013.
+She finished the year ranked at world No. 32 her lowest year-end ranking since 2013.

 2023: Fourth Australian Open quarterfinal

 At the Australian Open, Plíšková reached her fourth quarterfinal defeating Zhang Shuai.

 At the French Open seeded 16th she was defeated by Sloane Stephens in the first round.

 At Wimbledon, she also fell in the first round to qualifier and major debutante Natalija Stevanović.

-She finished the year ranked No. 37, her lowest year-end ranking in 10 years.
+She finished the year ranked at world No. 37, her lowest year-end ranking in 10 years.